How To Stop Puppy Biting, Nipping And Mouthing Permanently! ULTIMATE Guide

 Luckily, I found a much cheaper solution that worked perfectly!

-I joined a bunch of Facebook groups about dogs in hopes to find a solution to my problem.
+I joined a bunch of Facebook groups about dogs in hopes of finding a solution to my problem.

-I sat down and thought deeply about everything that was going on and wrote a little article about my struggles with Ace.
+I sat down and thought genuinely about everything that was going on and wrote a little article about my struggles with Ace.
 Much like the one I’m sharing with you today.

 When I shared my post, I got a ton of positive feedback.
 I couldn’t believe how many people were willing to help me!